-This is the largest working urban vineyard in Europe (almost 4 hectares), and Winston Churchill was purported to be a great enthusiast of the wine produced here.
-The vineyard is located in pretty Brescia on the hillside surrounding the medieval castle, near the city’s historic center.
-The vineyards date back to the 11th century when the cloistered Monastery of Santa Giulia was granted the rights to grow vines by Emperor Conrad II.
+This is Europe’s largest working urban vineyard (almost 4 hectares), and Winston Churchill was purported to be a great enthusiast of the wine produced here.
+The vineyard is located in pretty Brescia on the hillside surrounding the medieval castle near the city’s historic center.
+The vineyards date back to the 11th century when Emperor Conrad II granted the cloistered Monastery of Santa Giulia the right to grow vines.

 Over the years, the vineyard’s wines have won many awards, including the International Exhibition of Vienna in 1873, the gold medal at the Exhibition of Brescia in 1904, and a gold medal at the oenological competition of Asti in 1966.
-The vineyard is cultivated with the original 80 to 100-year-old Invernenga white grape vines, using a pergola training system.
+The vineyard is cultivated using a pergola training system with the original 80 to 100-year-old Invernenga white grape vines.

-In 2020 Monte Rossa Winery of Franciacorta purchased the vineyards from the Capretti family, who were involved in the vineyards since the 1940s.
+In 2020 Monte Rossa Winery of Franciacorta purchased the vineyards from the Capretti family, who have been involved in the vineyards since the 1940s.
 Monte Rossa is now producing a unique wine called Bastione Pusterla in magnum-sized bottles.

 city: Mazzorbo island, Venice